mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 # Introduction

 This document describes the key encapsulation mechanism (KEM) scheme based on Hoffstein, Pipher, and Silverman's NTRU encryption scheme, commonly referred to as NTRU.
-NTRU is constructed by utilization of a correct deterministic public key scheme (correct DPKE).
-The method described here is based on a combination of prior approaches described in NTRUEncrypt and NTRU-HRSS-KEM (as submitted to Round 3 of the NIST PQC project), and permits use of four well defined and reviewed parameter sets.
+NTRU is constructed from a deterministic public key scheme (correct DPKE) into a KEM (which has tight proof of IND-CCA2 security in a classical and quantum model).
+The method described here is based on a combination of prior approaches, which eventually merged into the NTRUEncrypt and NTRU-HRSS-KEM submissions (as submitted to Round 2 of the NIST PQC project).
+The algorithm described here is based on the Round 3 submission and permits the use of four well defined and reviewed parameter sets.

 # Conventions and Definitions